 A few years ago, I wrote a double-review of sorts for Ridley Scott’s Blade Runner (1984) and Denis Villeneuve’s Blade Runner 2049 (2017); I remarked the latter filmmaker, recently ascended to the big-budget, high-concept genre blockbusters of Hollywood, should be given the keys to any franchise he wanted given his filmography’s remarkable consistency and innate skill to meld the cerebral with the stylish.
 I recalled at the time his childhood interest in Frank Herbert’s Dune (1965) saga, and thought he would be a great choice for the material.

-My experience with Herbert’s novels, often considered the pinnacle of modern science-fiction literature and comparable in scope to J. R. R. Tolkein’s Lord of the Rings (1954-1955), started with an intermittent curiosity in the Sci Fi (now Syfy) Channel’s 2000 miniseries adaptation of the first novel (Dune) and 2003 sequel miniseries, Children of Dune, adapted from the second (Dune Messiah ) and third novels (Children of Dune ).
+My experience with Herbert’s novels, often considered the pinnacle of modern science-fiction literature and comparable in scope to J. R. R. Tolkein’s Lord of the Rings (1954-1955), started with an intermittent curiosity in the Sci Fi (now Syfy) Channel’s 2000 miniseries adaptation of the first novel (Dune) and 2003 sequel miniseries, Children of Dune, adapted from the second (Dune Messiah ) and third (Children of Dune ) novels.
 I read those three novels a few years later as a young teenager, noting how much the miniseries captured the tone and “soul” of Herbert’s diegesis despite their low budgets and notorious costume-design.
 Conversely, I never had much interest in David Lynch’s initial, maligned adaptation, Dune (1984), which I still have not watched as of this writing (November 2021), nor do I expect to ever watch now that a contemporary big-budget — not to mention, quality — adaptation by the aforementioned Villeneuve has come to fruition.

 … or at least, a contemporary big-budget adaptation of the first half of the first novel by Villeneuve has come to fruition.
-Like the recent two-part theatrical adaptation of Stephen King’s It (2017, 2019), this feature-length adaptation of the source material’s second half was only greenlit following positive reception of the first, which, in Dune (2021)’s case involved not only a $330 million (and counting… ) box office take from a $165 million budget, but also subscriber activity from its simultaneous day-and-date release on HBO Max.
+Like the recent two-part theatrical adaptation of Stephen King’s It (2017, 2019), the feature-length adaptation of the source material’s second half was only greenlit following positive reception of the first, which, in Dune (2021)’s case involved not only a $330 million (and counting… ) box office take from a $165 million budget, but also subscriber activity from its simultaneous day-and-date release on HBO Max.
 Unlike the recent It feature, however, this first 1/2-adaptation of Dune doesn’t watch like a complete narrative experience and feels more like a glorified pilot of a high-profile streaming series.

 Denis Villeneuve’s self-righteous complaints about Dune’s dual release format (Warner Bros.’ entire 2021 US theatrical lineup was released this way in preparation for the modern streaming wars and in response to the COVID-19 pandemic) aside, this concept of splitting standalone narratives, single three-act screenplays across multiple theatrical releases months or even years apart, is a model I hate.
 It’s one of my biggest filmmaking pet-peeves, so big that I have dedicated this entire essay to my hatred of it; while this phenomenon, like most dynamics of the international filmmaking industry, has been around in some form or another since the beginning of cinema, I believe the modern, major studio incarnation of this trend started with the 2000-2010s wave of Young Adult (YA)-novel adaptions like Harry Potter (2001-2011; the final installment, The Deathly Hallows, released from 2010-2011), The Hunger Games (2012-2015; the final installment, Mockingjay, released from 2014-2015), and Divergent (2014-2016; the final installment, Allegiant, the first half of the eponymous book trilogy’s final volume, bombed so badly its second half was never shot).
 This trend proliferated throughout Hollywood afterward, at least until the rise of streaming platforms challenged the efficacy of this production schedule.